Agency for Science, Technology and Research (A*STAR)

 Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students.
 Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec's businesses such as security, data mining, storage, backup, machine learning, virtualization, cloud computing, big data infrastructure, etc.

 The Ministry of Education (MOE), Taiwan and Caltech jointly administer Taiwan-Caltech Graduate Scholarships to support new graduate students from Taiwan of outstanding talents who are pursuing a Ph.D. degree at Caltech.
 Scholarships are tenable in all fields of study.
 Applicants should be ROC citizens preferably residing in Taiwan, although those currently studying outside Taiwan are not excluded.
-Applicants must gain admission to Caltech and are subject to Caltech’s standard procedures and requirements.
-Each scholarship will normally be of three (3) years’ duration and will cover stipend, tuition and mandatory fees.
-Applicants must apply directly to MOE between mid-December and mid-January.
+Applicants must gain admission to Caltech and are subject to Caltech's standard procedures and requirements.
+Each scholarship will normally be of three (3) years' duration and will cover stipend, tuition and mandatory fees.
+Applicants must apply directly to MOE using the application portal by the posted deadline.

 The Whitaker International Program sends emerging leaders in U.S. biomedical engineering (or bioengineering) overseas to undertake a self-designed project that will enhance their careers within the field.
 The goal of the program is to assist the development of professional leaders who are not only superb scientists, but who also will advance the profession through an international outlook.
 Along with supporting grant projects in an academic setting, the Whitaker International Program encourages grantees to engage in policy work and propose projects in an industry setting.